Louismac/british-council-film-dataset/README.md

 - Some festival mentions may need manual review for accuracy
 - The scraper saves raw original text for each festival mention for verification

-## Troubleshooting

-### No films found
-The website structure may have changed.
-Check the base URL and HTML structure.

-### Connection errors
-- Check your internet connection
-- The site may be blocking automated requests
-- Try reducing the scraping speed (increase sleep time in `get_soup()`)

-### Missing festival information
-Festival mentions are extracted from free text, so some patterns may be missed.
-Check the `original_text` field in the output to verify.

-## Data Analysis Tips

-### Using the CSV output:
-- Filter for specific festivals
-- Count selections per festival
-- Analyse which directors/producers have most festival selections
-- Track films by year and genre

 ### Using the JSON output:
 - Full nested data structure for programmatic access